How To Prepare for a Regulatory Survey

 Step 1: Familiarize yourself with regulations

 Granted, there are a lot of regulations and you do not need to know all of them, but you do need to know the ones that apply to your department.
-If you work in a department like Pharmacy, there is a whole set of standards that apply specifically to you (Medication Management), but you also need to be familiar with standards in Human Resources around training, Infection Prevention and Environment of Care around cleaning, and Emergency Management about what to do in a disaster.
+If you work in a department like Pharmacy, there is a whole set of standards that apply specifically to you (Medication Management), but you also need to be familiar with standards in Human Resources around training, Infection Prevention and Physical Environment around cleaning, and Emergency Management about what to do in a disaster.
 If you work in a department without its own chapter, like Environmental Services, you will need to look at related chapters your department impacts.

 Your next responsibility is to check your state’s licensing regulations, which are usually designated as a “Title” or “Chapter” in the state code of regulations.
 For example, California has Title 22, which is the section of the Code of California Regulations that governs Social Security, chapter 5 of which covers hospitals.
 You can usually find these by entering “[state] licensing regulations for hospitals” into Google.
 These regulations are normally significantly less comprehensive than Federal CMS regulations, but they are also usually far more straightforward in terms of expectations and they contain more specifics on how things should be done.